 “Not in an analytical sense, but if we add whole bunches with stems, then we can have a lot of influence coming from the ripeness of the stems.
 If we leave the very green stems, then we get an expression of high acidity, and when they’re quite ripe it’s much more like the tannic structure of a red.”

 There’s no better representation of Odinstal than Terrassen Nakt – a Riesling blend of three different vintages which is touched very sporadically throughout the year.
-The vineyard, a terrace on the hillside Altenburg, is worked entirely by hand and sprayed only with sulfur and copper.
+The vineyard, a terrace on the hillside Altenburg, is worked entirely by hand and sprayed with only tea, compost extract, stone powder and whey.
+No sulfur or copper is used.